-The ultimate renderer for SketchUp artists.
+The ultimate visualization tool for SketchUp artists and designers.

 V-Ray is an industry-standard rendering solution for VFX, games, product design, ArchViz, and automotive artists.